-Our commitment to aligning with the European Sustainability Reporting Standards (ESRS) advanced notably this year.
-With the guidance of external experts, we intensified internal cooperation, strengthened ESG-related knowledge, and expanded our capabilities - particularly in advancing the completion of our corporate GHG inventory, laying the foundation for transparent and responsible climate action.
+Our commitment to aligning with the European Sustainability Reporting Standards advanced notably this year.
+With the guidance of external experts, we intensified internal cooperation, strengthened environment, social and governance -related knowledge, and expanded our capabilities - particularly in advancing the completion of our corporate greenhouse gas inventory, laying the foundation for transparent and responsible climate action.